-Preparing For College Checklist
+Preparing For College: A 5-Part Checklist

-Research Your Dream School
+1. Research Your Dream School

 One of the first parts of preparing for college is deciding which college or university is right for you.
-The good news is that there is a school out there for everyone.
+The good news is that there is a school out there for just about everyone.
 The bad news is that you have so many options that you might be overwhelmed with choices.

 One of the first things you might consider is what you hope to do with your degree.
 If you already know that you want to be an urban planner, then you may want to focus your college search on schools with stellar urban planning programs.
 Think your dream is too niche?

 Whether you want to study auctioneering or Egyptology, there’s likely a program for you.
 If, on the other hand, you aren’t sure what you want to major in, you may want to look at bigger schools with many different programs where you will be able to take a wide variety of classes.

 💡 Quick Tip: When shopping for a private student loan lender, look for benefits that help lower your monthly payment.

 You may also want to consider what type of location you’re looking for in a college experience.
 Maybe you want to get as far away from home as possible, or maybe you would be more comfortable on a campus within driving distance of your family.
 Some students choose to live at home and attend a local college in order to save money on living costs.
 Once you narrow down a location, you can start searching for schools in that area.

 It’s not a bad idea to apply to multiple schools even if you have your heart set on just one.
 Your dreams and goals can change through the college application process, and a different school may be a better match when it comes time to make a final decision.
 Plus, the application process can be competitive, and applying to more schools may give you more chance of success in your application.

 Once you know where you want to apply, it is time to get down to business and start preparing for college entrance exams.
 Some schools require the Scholastic Aptitude Test, known as the SAT, and some schools require American College Testing, known as the ACT.
 Many schools will accept either one.